LukeShu/leaguer/doc/Sprint3-Retrospective.md

 # Not implemented {#success}

-We implemented everything we planned to implement and much more.
+We implemented everything we planned to, though much of it was not working in time for the demonstration on Tuesday.

 # How to improve {#improve}